-This recipe from Functional Medicine Director Mark Hyman, MD, is colorful, healthy twist on classic chicken salad.
-Roast the chicken a few days ahead to make assembly faster, or use leftover roast chicken or a rotisserie chicken from the store.
+This quick recipe is a colorful, healthy twist on the classic chicken salad.
+Roast the chicken a few days ahead to make assembly faster, or use leftover roast chicken or a rotisserie chicken from the grocery store.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy